PixievoltNo1/zapster-solitaire-logic/README.md

-This module provides the game logic of Zapster Solitaire, my original [solitaire/patience](https://en.wikipedia.org/wiki/Patience_(game)) game, and it's the exact same module used by the Web version.
-I made it available in the hopes of seeing fellow coders develop bot players or interesting variations with it.
+This package provides the game logic of Zapster Solitaire, my original [solitaire/patience](https://en.wikipedia.org/wiki/Patience_(game)) game, as well as utilities and examples for bot play.
+I made it available in the hopes of seeing fellow coders develop better bot players or interesting game variations with it.

 [Learn how to play Zapster Solitaire](https://pixievoltno1.com/web/Zapster/help.html) or [play the Web version](https://pixievoltno1.com/web/Zapster/).

-This module provides *only* the logic, not a UI, and is made *only* for interaction by other JavaScript code.
+Everything here is for use by fellow code nerds.
 If you only want to play Zapster Solitaire without doing any coding, use the Web version above (not open source).

 This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in the Git repo or issues tracker, you agree to be as courteous, welcoming, and generally a lovely person as its terms require. 😊